mankle26/Pitfalls-of-time-series-forecasting/README.md

 ```
 <img src="pred100.png" width="800">

 Wow!
-Now this is something, I am just two days behind the performance of the DowJones!
+Now this is something, I am just two days behind the performance of the DowJones!<br>
-Finally, I´ll be as rich as Jakob Fugger (https://en.wikipedia.org/wiki/Jakob_Fugger)!
+Finally, I´ll be as rich as Jakob Fugger (https://en.wikipedia.org/wiki/Jakob_Fugger)! <br>
-Wait, I´ll apply at Warren Buffett´s Berkshire Hathaway!
+Wait, I´ll apply at Warren Buffett´s Berkshire Hathaway! <br>
-Wait, I should have entitled this work "How to make endless money in no time"!
+Wait, I should have entitled this work "How to make endless money in no time"! <br>
 No, wait, I shouldn´t tell anyone!

-Ok.
+## The Puzzle

+Ok...
 As you might have guessed by now, this is simply wrong.
 No one can predict stock data that accurately.
 So, what is going on here?